 Natural insulation materials are starting to become more and more popular as we start to realise the benefits of this material for our homes as well as our families who will be living in them.

-Not only do they recycle natural materials, they easily absorb and release moisture, if chosen correctly they don't contain nasty chemicals or VOCs and they can be made perform as well as chemical based insulation materials (but this will normally require a thicker installation).
+Not only do they recycle natural materials, they easily absorb and release moisture, if chosen correctly they don't contain nasty chemicals or volatile organic compounds (VOCs) and they can be made perform as well as chemical based insulation materials (but this will normally require a thicker installation).

 Traditional or manmade insulation, is what the vast majority of homes will have within them.

 But man-made insulation has a lot of downsides.
-Not lease the Volatile Organic Compounds (VOCs) that they give off, the fact that they do not readily absorb or release water vapour and the fact that they are chemical based, to name a few.
+Not least the VOCs that they give off, the fact that they do not readily absorb or release water vapour and the fact that they are chemical based, to name a few.

 The most common forms of the traditional insulation materials are as follows: